 An outdoor jute rug with a graphic design brings out the color scheme in this room, but it might not be the most comfortable choice.
 A thick shag rug on top solves that problem instantly and looks fabulous.

 If there is a best choice for entry flooring, it has to be an outdoor natural fiber rug.
-This charming foyer takes things up a notch with jute rugs up the staircase.
+This charming foyer takes things up a notch with jute rugs on the staircase.
 It’s a cohesive look that provides neutral grounding for whimsical décor all the while making quite the case for decorating with outdoor rugs.